A Boolean Algebra Over Trapdoors

 The two-level hashing scheme is a hierarchical structure that partitions the elements of the set into smaller subsets.
 For efficiency and compatability with existing hashing algorithms, when we hash an element, we do the following construction:

-1. We have a hash function that outputs $q$ bits.
+- We have a hash function that outputs

-2. The first $w$ bits of the hash are used to determine the subset (bin) to which the element belongs, $2^w$ subsets in total.
+bits of the hash are used to determine the subset (bin) to which the element belongs, subsets in total. - The remaining

-3. The remaining $q-w$ bits of the hash are used to represent the element within the subset.
+bits of the hash are used to represent the element within the subset. - We have

 False Positive Rate